poshAJ/PoshToolbox/docs/Start-PoshLog.md

 This cmdlet generates a string value that represents the path, if you specify the PassThru parameter.
 Otherwise, this cmdlet does not generate any output.

 ## NOTES
-The InformationVariable, WarningVariable, and ErrorVariable parameters of the corresponding Write-Information, Write-Warning, and Write-Error cmdlets are used to determine messages written to the PowerShell log.
+The InformationVariable, WarningVariable, and ErrorVariable parameters of the corresponding `Write-Information`, `Write-Warning,` and `Write-Error` cmdlets are used to determine messages written to the PowerShell log.
 A specific message(s) can be excluded by using the correct parameter with a variable or null as show below.

 Write-Information -InformationVariable null
 Write-Warning -WarningVariable null